How are you doing?

 As stated by the San Francisco AIDS Society (SFAF),

 “Being informed about your anatomy—knowing where things are located in your body—is an important first step for anyone having anal sex.”

 “During anal sex, the penis (or dildo, or whatever) is inserted into the anus, past the external and internal sphincter muscles, and into the rectum.
 The rectum is connected to the sigmoid colon, which is where poop is collected and stored by your body before you are ready to take a poop.”

 “The external and internal sphincters (your butt hole) need to stretch open, or relax, to allow entry.
-You can control your external sphincter (skeletal muscle) consciously, while the internal sphincter (smooth muscle) is not under voluntary control, and may need some additional coaxing to relax.
-This is one difference between smooth muscle versus a skeletal muscle.”
+You can control your external sphincter (skeletal muscle) consciously, while the internal sphincter (smooth muscle) is not under voluntary control and may need some additional coaxing to relax.
+This is one difference between a smooth muscle versus a skeletal muscle.”

 “When people experience pain during anal sex, a simplified reason may be that the external sphincter is not relaxed before their partner’s penis goes in.”

 Getting familiar with your body and learning how and even why it works can make a world of difference in your sex life.
 Because gay male sex education is primarily non-existent, we must rely upon ourselves to learn and grow in knowledge.
 Anal sex, just like any skill, takes practice and patience to execute well and safely.

 The rectosigmoid junction’s main job is to keep feces inside your colon.
 It resides between six to nine inches inside the rectum and remains closed until our body is ready to have a bowel movement.